willBennatt/blog2025/content/blog/threenorthridges/cascades-three-great-north-ridges.md

 ![Approaching Goode](./goode/goode-approach-2.jpg "Looking up at Mt.
 Goode on the approach")

 The fun wasn't over yet though.
-We had to tunnel though thick alder slides to bypass waterfall-covered cliffs before we arrived at our camp below the Goode Glacier.
+We had to tunnel through thick alder slides to bypass waterfall-covered cliffs before we arrived at our camp below the Goode Glacier.

 ![Camping below Goode](./goode/goode-camp-1.jpg "Camping below the North Ridge of Goode")